-This is the first course in the dissertation research sequence.
-Under the guidance of the dissertation chair, students will finalize the problem statement, purpose, conceptual or theoretical framework, research questions, methodology and design of their study.
-The course concludes with submission of a research proposal, application, and supporting documents to TUI IRB.
+This is the first course in the doctoral study course sequence.
+Under the guidance of the doctoral study chair, students will finalize the problem statement, purpose, conceptual or theoretical framework, research questions, methodology, and design of their study.
+The course concludes with submission of a research proposal, application, and supporting documents to the Trident IRB.